Table of Contents

 - Take your dog for a 30 minute walk

--Note: That downloads of the updates will continue on the device, but they will not Supported Operating Systems: install.
+Note: Downloads of the updates will continue on the device, but they will not install.

 Windows 7: Our registry changes disable Windows auto-updating and block Windows Update settings changing from the Control Panel (the user gets “Some settings are managed by your system administrator.” message) when he tries to change the settings in the Control Panel.

-Windows 8.1, Windows Server 2008 R2: Our registry changes disable Windows auto-updating and block Windows Update settings changing from the Control Panel (the user gets “Some settings are managed by your system administrator.” message) when he tries to change the settings in the Control Panel.
+Windows 8.1, Windows Server 2008 R2, Windows Server 2012: Our registry changes disable Windows auto-updating and block Windows Update settings changing from the Control Panel (the user gets “Some settings are managed by your system administrator.” message) when he tries to change the settings in the Control Panel.

 Windows 10 Home: Our registry changes will not affect this Windows edition.